+The leading Monolith hill across the Asia is the beautiful Savandurga Hill, situated at a distance of 48 kilometres from the cosmopolitan city of Bangalore.
 This is perfect for one day trip from Bangalore.
 The Hoysala ruler Samanta Raya built this hill fort Savandurga in the year 1543.
 It was under the control of the ruler Kempe Gowda until the year 1728.

 ORIGIN OF NAME

 Savandurga is formed by two hills known locally as Karigudda (black hill) and Biligudda (white hill).
 The earliest record of the name of the hill is from 1340 AD by Hoysala Ballala III from Madabalu where it is called Savandi.
 Another view is that the name is originated from Samantadurga attributed to a Samantharaya, a governor under Ahchutaraya at Magadi, although there is no inscription confirming this.
-This was the second capital of the Magadi rulers such as Kempegowda.
+This was the secondary capital of the Magadi rulers such as Kempe Gowda.
 From 1638 to 1728, Mysore took over this place and Dalavayi Devaraja occupied this place with the palace at Nelapattana.

 Savandurga Trek

-Savandurga Trek huddled in the Deccan Plateau of Karnataka, Savandurga is renowned as one of the largest monolithic rocks in Asia.
-The 4022 feet tall Savandurga hill is sited about 60 km west of Bangalore off the Magadi road.
-Savandurga is an amalgamation of two hills; “Karigudda”, signifying “black hill” and Biligudda meaning “white hill” in Kannada.
 The hill is formed mainly of granite rocks and is surrounded by shrubs and deciduous trees.
 An abode to extensive diversity of flora and fauna; one can effortlessly catch a glimpse of yellow throat bulbuls, while sloth bears and leopards can be seen in some dense sections.
-It is likewise called ‘Savinadurga’ or the Fort of Death, in light of the precarious incline and defense structure.
+It is likewise called as ‘Savinadurga’ or the Fort of Death, in light of the precarious incline and defence structure.
 Savandurga is heaven for climbing aficionados, and climbers can scale sheer rock faces enduring up to grade seven.
-Along with a thrilling climb, Savandurga offers spectacular vistas of Magadi, Manchinbele dam, Thippagondanahalli reservoir, and Arkavathi River.
+Along with a thrilling climb, Savandurga offers spectacular vistas of Magadi, Manchinbele dam, Thippagondanahalli reservoir and Arkavathi River.

 Savandurga-Trekking